k0retux/fuddly/docs/source/data_manip.rst

   + ``owned_conf``: The name of a node configuration (refer to :ref:`dmanip:conf`) that the targeted nodes own.

+  .. note:: If the search is only path-based, :meth:`framework.node.Node.iter_nodes_by_path` is the
+     preferable solution as it is more efficient.

   The following code snippet illustrates the use of such criteria for retrieving all the nodes coming from the ``data2`` description (refer to :ref:`dmanip:entangle`):